jiayingzhou/Model-Linkage-Selection-for-Cooperative-Learning/README.md

 ## Experiment 4

-This is a real data example on Gene Expression Data
+This is a real data example on Gene Expression Data, the data is not published, please email the authors of the paper "Bayesian data integration and variable selection for pan-cancer survival prediction using protein expression data" for permission.

 ## Experiement 5